Roof raking can damage your shingles and if you’re a roof raker, it’s time to climb the ladder to inspect what damage has been done.

 - Asphalt: This keeps water and moisture from coming into the house.

-Granules are often made up of limestone which have a ceramic coating.
+Granules are often made up of limestone which has a ceramic coating.
 When there are fewer granules to protect the asphalt, the asphalt dries out.
 When that happens, there is no stickiness or pliability to hold granules in.
 Then even more granules come off.

 Effectively, scraping your granules off of your roof makes it subject to even more damage.
 As the asphalt dries, it begins to crack.
 Once that happens, water infiltration is sure to follow.

 So if you insist on roof raking, you’ll need to protect your home by doing a quick spring inspection.
-It’s the best way to keep your home water tight, your home maintained, and your family protected from the elements.
+It’s the best way to keep your home watertight, your home maintained, and your family protected from the elements.